 Most parents have a usual time for picking up your child.
 Pick up is through the entrance/exit door of each program room.
 Parent comes into the program room and takes child to cubby.
 Parent switches child's shoes to outdoor shoes.
 Depending on weather, parent gets child dressed to go home and take whatever belongings required that go home.

 At pick up if there are any highlights of the day, the Educator addresses it with the parent.
-When an Educator hands the child to the parent, she will mark out the child on the attendance.
+When an Educator hands the child to the parent/guardian, she will mark out the child on the attendance.

 Entrance/Exit doors: There are 3 entrance exits where you can drop and pick your child depending on the program room your child is in.
+Please always close the doors and gates behind you on entering and exiting the premises.
+Safety is important and all doors and gates need to be secured at all times.